renovatebot/renovate/docs/usage/configuration-options.md

 By default, Renovate will read config file from the default branch only and will ignore any config files in base branches.
 You can configure `useBaseBranchConfig=merge` to instruct Renovate to merge the config from each base branch over the top of the config in the default branch.

-The config file name in the base branch must be the same as in the default branch.
+The config file name in the base branch must be the same as in the default branch and cannot be `package.json`.
 This scenario may be useful for testing the config changes in base branches instantly.

 ## userStrings